ANTsX/ANTsR/README.md

 More like *development highlights*, as opposed to *release notes*.
 See `git log` for the complete history.
 We try to follow [these versioning recommendations for R packages](http://yihui.name/en/2013/06/r-package-versioning/).
 Under these guidelines, only `major.minor` is an official release.

 ## 0.3.2

+* COMP: test for DVCL define requirement to improve clang and gcc compilations

 * WIP: transform objects can be created on the fly and manipulated thanks to jeff duda